Nam-Gyu Park

-Nam-Gyu Park (born 3 September 1960) was a South Korean chemical engineer.
+Nam-Gyu Park (born 3 September 1960) is a South Korean chemical engineer.
 He is Distinguished Professor and Sungkyunkwan University (SKKU)-Fellow at School of Chemical Engineering, SKKU.
 His research focuses on high efficiency mesoscopic nanostructured solar cells.
 He announced the beginning of perovskite photovoltaic research by first reporting long-term stable perovskite solar cells in 2012, and is called the pioneer of practical perovskite solar cells.

 Career

 He is from Masan, South Gyeongsang Province (now Changwon).
 When he was young, his father was transferred to the Busan branch of Korea Electric Power Corporation, so he moved to Busan and received his elementary, middle, and high school education there.
 As a teenager, he wanted to be an artist or architect, but he couldn't due to opposition from his music teacher.
 Upon entering the Department of Chemistry Education at Seoul National University in 1981, he joined the 9th Infantry Division (also known as the White Horse Division) and served for two years and seven months.
 He returned to Seoul National University after being discharged from the military in 1984, majored in inorganic chemistry, and graduated with a bachelor's degree in 1988.

 Since January 1988, he worked as a researcher at SKC (formerly known as Sunkyung Chemical)'s Cheonan plant, which was then well-known as a videotape, compact disc and floppy disk manufacturer, but he resigned in February 1990.
 He then attended the Department of Chemistry at Seoul National University and became a student of Professor Choy Jin-ho.
 At first, he wanted to study superconductors, but changed his direction to perovskite research at the suggestion of the professor.
 In February 1992, he earned his master's degree in inorganic chemistry from Seoul National University graduate school, and in February 1995, he earned his doctorate in inorganic chemistry through a paper titled "Synthesis and physico-chemical properties of 2-dimensional inorganic solids and their intercalation compounds".